Land0fChocolate/NewEmeraldRomHack/README.md

 # New Abilities

-- Volume Up.
-Power of sound based moves have increased by 33%.
+- Volume Up: Power of sound based moves have increased by 33%.
 Used by Loudred/Exploud.
-- Lava Body.
-Attackers who make contact will get inflicted with burn.
+- Lava Body: Attackers who make contact will get inflicted with burn.
 Used by Slugma/Magargo.
-- Wildfire.
-Sp.Atk raises one stage after fainting an opponent.
+- Wildfire: Sp.Atk raises one stage after fainting an opponent.
 Used by Quilava/Typlosion.
-- Miracle Blossom.
-User and ally restore 1/8 HP at the end of every turn.
+- Miracle Blossom: User and ally restore 1/8 HP at the end of every turn.
 Used by Bayleef/Meganium/Xerneas.
-- Scorching Heart.
-Power of Fire type moves increased by 50%.
+- Scorching Heart: Power of Fire type moves increased by 50%.
 Used by Solrock/Groudon/Solgaleo.
-- Ice Affinity.
-Power of Ice type moves increased by 50%.
+- Ice Affinity: Power of Ice type moves increased by 50%.
 Used by Lunatone/Kyogre/Piplup/Prinplup/Empoleon/Lunala.
-- Aquatic.
-Power of Water type moves increased by 50%.
+- Aquatic: Power of Water type moves increased by 50%.
 Used by Dhelmise/Clobbopus/Grapploct.
-- Gardener.
-Power of Grass type moves increased by 50%.
+- Gardener: Power of Grass type moves increased by 50%.
 Used by Floette/Florges.
-- Prickly Thorns.
-Effectively like Rough Skin.
+- Prickly Thorns: Effectively like Rough Skin.
 Used by Cacnea/Cacturne.
-- Aura Sense.
-User shudders if opponent has super-effective move.
+- Aura Sense: User shudders if opponent has super-effective move.
 Also ignores evasive boosts from target.
 Used by Riolu/Lucario.
-- Soul Siphon.
-Contact from user steals 1/8 HP from target and heals for the same amount.
+- Soul Siphon: Contact from user steals 1/8 HP from target and heals for the same amount.
 Used by Duskull/Dusclops/Dusknoir/Palossand/Dhelmise/Corsola(Galarian).
-- Bad Luck.
-Opponent cannot land crits and less likely to land status moves against user.
+- Bad Luck: Opponent cannot land crits and less likely to land status moves against user.
 Used by Spiritomb/Cofagrigus.
-- Wickedness.
-User super-effective moves do 25% more damage.
+- Wickedness: User super-effective moves do 25% more damage.
 Used by Hitmonchan/Mismagius/Braixen/Delphox.
-- Spinning Body.
-User's physical moves remove field hazards and raise speed one stage.
+- Spinning Body: User's physical moves remove field hazards and raise speed one stage.
 Used by Pineco/Forretress/Hitmontop.
-- Evergreen.
-User takes half damage from Ice type moves and is immune to hail.
+- Evergreen: User takes half damage from Ice type moves and is immune to hail.
 Used by Grotle/Torterra/Skiddo/Gogoat.
-- Hematophagy.
-Healing effects from drain moves increased by 50%.
+- Hematophagy: Healing effects from drain moves increased by 50%.
 Used by Zubat/Golbat/Crobat/Yveltal.
-- Swordmaster.
-Power of sword/blade moves increased by 33% (Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
+- Swordmaster: Power of sword/blade moves increased by 33% (Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
 Used by Leafeon/Dewott/Samurott/Cobalion/Terrakion/Verizion/Keldeo/Fomantis/Lurantis/Zacian.
-- Supercooled.
-User's Ice type moves are super-effective against Water types.
+- Supercooled: User's Ice type moves are super-effective against Water types.
 Used by Lapras/Glaceon/Aurorus.
-- Kings Might.
-User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
+- King's Might: User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
 Used by Slaking.
-- Pleasant Dreams.
-Heals sleeping Pokemon 1/4 HP every turn.
+- Pleasant Dreams: Heals sleeping Pokemon 1/4 HP every turn.
 Used by Cresselia.
-- Wish Maker.
-User creates a wish on entry.
+- Wish Maker: User creates a wish on entry.
 Used by Jirachi.
-- Heart Swap.
-If user makes contact with target, stat changes are swapped.
+- Heart Swap: If user makes contact with target, stat changes are swapped.
 Used by Manaphy.

 # Updated Abilities